thierry-guedj/zarbo-UI/README.md

 ## Features
 Users can register and log in.

-Users and Members can browse artworks by date or most by popularity.
+Users and Members can browse Artworks by date or by popularity.

 Users and Members can browse Artists.

-Members can upload artworks, descriptions and tags.
+Members can upload Artworks, descriptions and tags.

-Members can like other artist's artworks.
+Members can like other Artist's Artworks.

 ## Build Setup